fluxninja/aperture/docs/content/guides/api-quota-management.md

 of which is defined by its priority and weight.
 This classification is crucial for the request scheduling process.

-The scheduler priorities request admission based on two factors: the priority and weight assigned to the corresponding workload, and the availability of tokens from the token bucket.
+The scheduler prioritizes request admission based on two factors: the priority and weight assigned to the corresponding workload, and the availability of tokens from the token bucket.
 This mechanism ensures that high-priority requests are handled appropriately even under high load or when the request rate is close